 Final Thoughts on Traveling to the Blue Ridge Mountains

 All we can say is that Blue Ridge is a magical escape that takes you to a different world.
 It’s a great place for families or for couples.

 Blue Ridge has it all!

 We are so happy we discovered this amazing vacation spot, so we can create more memories over the years.
-All the cabins from Escape to Blue Ridge are incredible.
-We have stayed in a few cabins now, but if you need a 4+ bedroom home, and it is available, we highly recommend you book the cabin Falling Waters Lodge.
+All the Blue Ride Mountain rentals from Escape to Blue Ridge are incredible.
+We have stayed in a few different cabins now, but if you need a 4+ bedroom home, and it is available, we highly recommend you book the cabin Falling Waters Lodge.
 It has that special, warm feeling of home you long for on family vacations.
 We most certainly will go back!